abisop/nuttx-docs/en/components/drivers/special/mtd.md

 The NuttX FLASH File System (NXFFS) works well with NOR-like FLASH but does not work well with NAND.
 Some simple usability issues include:

 -   NXFFS can be very slow.
 The first time that you start the system, be prepared for a wait; NXFFS will need to format the NAND volume.
-I have lots of debug on so I don't yet know what the optimized wait will be.
+I have lots of debug on so I don\'t yet know what the optimized wait will be.
 But with debug ON, software ECC, and no DMA the wait is in many tens of minutes (and substantially longer if many debug options are enabled.
 -   On subsequent boots, after the NXFFS file system has been created the delay will be less.
 When the new file system is empty, it will be very fast.
 But the NAND-related boot time can become substantial whenthere has been a lot of usage of the NAND.
 This is because NXFFS needs to scan the NAND device and build the in-memory dataset needed to access NAND and there is more that must be scanned after the device has been used.
-You may want tocreate a separate thread at boot time to bring up NXFFS so that you don't delay the boot-to-prompt time excessively in these longer delay cases.
+You may want tocreate a separate thread at boot time to bring up NXFFS so that you don\'t delay the boot-to-prompt time excessively in these longer delay cases.
 -   There is another NXFFS related performance issue: When the FLASH is fully used, NXFFS will restructure the entire FLASH, the delay to restructure the entire FLASH will probably be even larger.
 This solution in this case is to implement an NXFSS clean-up daemon that